 We use modern, automated hardness testers to determine the hardness of your products.
 CIREX can perform a hardness analysis using the following methods:

 - Rockwell hardness: uses a bullet-shaped or cone-shaped penetrating body.
 In a Rockwell test, hardness is interpreted as “resistance to local penetration”.
 The test determines the depth to which a penetrating body (spherical or cone-shaped) has penetrated after being tested with a standard testing load.
 This results in a hardness number that can be read off immediately after removing the testing load.
 Rockwell hardness is expressed as a number on a particular scale.
 The Rockwell scales used most often for steel are the B and C scales.

-- Brinell hardness: the oldest method that is still regularly used.
-The hardness tester used by this test is a spherical penetrating body.
-For Brinell hardness tests, a bullet is pressed into the material to be tested.
-This is a hardened steel bullet, usually with a diameter of 10 mm.
-The pressing force can be adjusted depending on the material to be investigated.
-Based on the impression made on the material, the Brinell hardness is determined.
+- Brinell hardness (HB): The oldest method that is still regularly used.
+The hardness tester uses a spherical indenter to perform this hardness test.
+The hardness measurement, according to the brinell hardness principle, presses a ball into the material that needs to be tested.
+This ball is made of hardened steel, usually with a diameter of 10 mm.
+The used pressure force is dependent on the material which will be examined.
+The value of the hardness of the material is based on the compression of the material.

 CIREX naturally has other classic measurement instruments such as:

 - Vernier calliper